 Pro Pac Dog Food Reviews

-It is difficult to judge the quality of the Pro Pac brand because their website doesn’t provide much in the way of useful information.
+It is difficult to judge the quality of the brand because their website doesn’t provide much in the way of useful information.
 The brand markets itself as a “super premium” pet food brand, but claims like this are not closely regulated.
-It is a good thing that Pro Pac products have never been recalled, but the website does not provide specific information about where their ingredients are sourced or how they are manufactured.
-Pro Pac is owned by Midwestern Pet Foods, Inc. which is a family-owned company based out of Evansville, Indiana and it can be assumed that their products are made in the United States.
+It is a good thing that their products have never been recalled, but the website does not provide specific information about where their ingredients are sourced or how they are manufactured.
+This brand is owned by Midwestern Pet Foods, Inc. which is a family-owned company based out of Evansville, Indiana and it can be assumed that their products are made in the United States.
 A quick review of several products reveals a mixed bag of ingredients.
 There are some quality additions like chicken meal and chicken fat, but also questionable ingredients like ground yellow corn and dried beet pulp.
-Overall, Pro Pac seems to be an average-quality brand of dog food at best.
+Overall, they seem to be an average-quality brand of food at best.

-Pro Pac Dry Food: When it comes to their dry dog food products, Pro Pac doesn’t offer much variety.
+Dry Food: When it comes to their dry food products, they do not offer much variety.
 There are four different products to choose from, though the adult recipe comes in regular and small kibbles.
-Pro Pac dry dog foods seem to be focused around chicken meal as the primary source of protein with low-quality grains and fillers as the primary carbohydrates.
+Their dry foods seem to be focused around chicken meal as the primary source of protein with low-quality grains and fillers as the primary carbohydrates.
 These recipes meet AAFCO requirements for nutritional balance but they only offer mid-range quality, at best.
-Here is a list of Pro Pac dry recipes:
+Here is a list of dry recipes:

 - Adult Chunk Recipe